What is Common Boston?

 Where does CB17 happen?

 CB17 is a city-wide festival with dozens of participating sites located throughout Boston, Cambridge, Somerville, and Brookline during the event weekend.
-The sites will be announced in spring.
+See the sites and festival map here!

 How do I get between sites?

 Depending on the neighborhood, parking may be available, but we recommend that you take the bus, train or ride your bike!
 It’s up to you to plan what sites you want to visit and how you want to get there.
 Regardless of what mode of transit you choose, be sure to wear your walking shoes.

 How much does CB17 Cost?

 The Common Boston Festival is FREE for everyone, including Site Partners and the public!
 How do we do it?
 We rely on generous support from our Festival Sponsors and the great sites that allow CB17 visitors to tour free of charge.

 What qualifies as a Site?
 What kinds of spaces will be featured?